Co-Parenting Disputes: Solve It or Lawyer Up?

 AI-powered platforms like Servanda can help co-parents formalize these micro-agreements in writing, creating a clear record that prevents the same dispute from recurring.

-If direct communication isn't producing results but the issue doesn't warrant legal action, mediation is the most underused tool in co-parenting.
+If direct communication isn't working but the issue doesn't warrant legal action, mediation is an underused tool in co-parenting.

 When mediation is NOT appropriate: When there's a significant power imbalance, domestic violence history, or active safety concerns.
-In these cases, skip directly to legal counsel.
+In these cases, consult a lawyer directly.

 The "Lawyer Up" Playbook: When Legal Help Is Necessary